rossbern/covid-simulator/README.md

 # covid-simulation
-This is a tool for simulating the spread of COVID-19 within New York City.
-This was developed in April 2020, shortly after cases began to spike in NYC.
-At the time, the transmission and recovery characteristics of the virus were still somewhat unclear, making it difficult to generate reliable predictions using prior research alone.
-Additionally, data collected from other cities wouldn't necessarily apply to NYC, as the transmission rate is also dependent upon local mobility patterns.
-The motivation for this project was thus to be able to gather insights about the virus, using prior research where available, and filling in any gaps with simulated data.
-By running a large number of simulations, we could at least generate likely ranges for the important values.
-The code was designed to allow for the fast computation of many simulations in parallel.
-This was achieved by vectorizing all operations in Numpy, and utilizing Cython and multiprocessing.
+This is a model designed to accurately simulate the spread of COVID-19 in New York City by utilizing real transit data along with an SIR epidemiological model.
+The code uses Cython and multiprocessing for fast computation.

+This was developed in April 2020, shortly after cases began to spike in NYC, and it allowed for the early estimation of transmission rates amidst a lack of reliable data.

-The simulation is based on a variation of the SIR model, which tracks the number of susceptible, infected, and recovered individuals over time.
-In order to accurately simulate the local transmission characteristics within NYC, transit data was used to build an origin-destination matrix, which approximates the movement of individuals throughout the city on a typical day.
-The incorporation of this matrix provides an additional variable that controls mobility patterns over time.
-This variable can also be used to encode the effects of social distancing and mandatory quarantines.
+MTA transit data was used to build an origin-destination matrix, which approximates the movement of individuals throughout the city on a typical day.
+The incorporation of this matrix provides an additional variable that controls mobility patterns over time, and can be adjusted to simulate effects of policy decisions or social distancing.

 ## Requirements